 By Tommy Hough

 We at Treehuggers International are saddened to learn of the death of former Secretary of the Interior Stewart Udall, who died at his home in Santa Fe, New Mexico, of complications from a fall on Saturday.
-He was 90 years old, and was a real hero to me.
+He was 90 years old, and a genuine American conservation hero.

-An Arizona native and three-term congressman, Stewart Udall was tapped by President John F. Kennedy to take over as head of the Interior Department in 1961.
+An Arizona native and three-term congressman, Stewart Udall was tapped by President John F. Kennedy to take over as head of the Department of the Interior in 1961.

 A tireless campaigner for America's outdoors and natural heritage, and a great believer in the power of the federal government to preserve America's remaining wildlands, as Secretary of the Interior Udall made it his mission to set aside our nation's special and vulnerable places as National Parks, National Monuments, or Wilderness areas to be preserved for future generations.

-Despite having a difficult relationship with President Lyndon Johnson, Udall remained in the cabinet following President Kennedy's assassination in 1963 through the end of LBJ's term in 1969, and made concern for the environment and conservation a key component of Johnson's Great Society.
+Despite a difficult relationship with President Lyndon Johnson, Udall remained in the cabinet following President Kennedy's assassination in 1963 and through the end of LBJ's term in 1969, and made concern for the environment and conservation a key, undeniable component of Johnson's Great Society.

 Secretary Udall's record by 1969 was impressive.
 He facilitated the creation of a dozen National Park Service units, including Point Reyes National Seashore (1962) and Redwood National Park (1968) in California, Canyonlands National Park (1964) in Utah, North Cascades National Park (1968) in Washington state.
 While at Interior, Udall also laid the groundwork for what became Guadalupe Mountains National Park in 1972.

 As Secretary of the Interior, Udall raised the bar in facilitating policy as well.
-He helped secure passage of the Wilderness Act of 1964, which remains of the most amazing acts of post-World War II legislative humility that today preserves 400 million acres in 44 states in wild, primitive condition.
+He helped secure passage of the Wilderness Act and the National Wilderness Preservation System in 1964, which remains of the most amazing acts of post-World War II legislative humility that now preserves over 400 million acres in 44 states in wild, primitive condition.
 Udall was also instrumental in crafting the Land and Water Conservation Fund (1965), the Water Quality Act (1965) which later evolved into the Clean Water Act of 1972, the Solid Waste Disposal Act (1965), the Endangered Species Preservation Act (1966) that served as the precursor to the 1973 version we adhere to today, the National Historic Preservation Act (1966), and the Wild and Scenic Rivers Act (1968).

 As Matt Schudel wrote in a Washington Post obituary: